karlicoss/favsmap/README.md

 * show checkins? actually, this could be even more useful!
 * maybe, filter by checkin count.. and show the count in description, or as a label with number (or maybe part of place name)
 * or, maybe figure out 'implicit' visits from google maps and add them on map too?
+* TODO use takout for favorite places?
+* TODO use my private place providers?